A future-focused programme exploring the changing fashion industry and the integration of fashion and lifestyle.

 Explores developing new brands and introducing them to the market.
 Includes dimensions of brand identity, brand positioning, brand image, brand equity, branding strategies, cross-cultural branding; and sustainability in branding.

 Fundamental, strategic and communication elements of marketing.
 Includes role and consequences of digital technologies, considers the implications, opportunities and challenges faced by marketing practitioners in a digital setting.

 Explores consumer insight and how it informs marketing practices and its role in marketing decision-making.
 Models of consumer behaviour are examined in the context of strategic decision-making and consumer behaviour.

 Equips students with the capability to identify their own skills, values and interests and to match these with the knowledge, skills and abilities required by fashion and lifestyle marketing employees.

 Fashion and Lifestyle Retail Experiences

-Explores key concepts and theoretical foundations of experiential retail marketing both virtual and physical (e.g. third place retailing).
+Explores key concepts and theoretical foundations of experiential retail marketing both virtual and physical (for example third place retailing).

-Covers buying, merchandising and distribution functions and need for need for sustainability in these functions and role of different stake holders for sustainable fashion.
-Looks at the production/consumption continuum and how this may this may be managed in a more sustainable way.
-Also explores end of life clothing and associated logistics considerations in dealing with recycling.
+Covers buying, merchandising and distribution functions and need for sustainability in these functions and role of different stakeholders for sustainable fashion.
+Looks at the production/consumption continuum and how this may be managed in a more sustainable way.
+Also explores end-of-life clothing and associated logistics considerations in dealing with recycling.

 Trend and Design Decisions

 Explores stages involved in the application of design to business.
-Includes design theory & thinking and managing the design process.
-Includes trend analysis and introduces students to digital tools (i.e. InDesign, Illustrator and Photoshop).
+Includes design theory and thinking and managing the design process.
+Includes trend analysis and introduces students to digital tools (such as InDesign, Illustrator and Photoshop).